Battle of Ceresole: Prelude

 D'Avalos, having waited for the arrival of a large body of landsknechts dispatched by Holy Roman Emperor Charles V, set off from Asti towards Carignano.
 His total force included 12,500–18,000 infantry, of which perhaps 4,000 were arquebusiers or musketeers; he was only able to gather about 800–1,000 cavalry, of which less than 200 were gendarmes.
-D'Avalos recognized the relative weakness of his cavalry, but considered it to be compensated by the experience of his infantry and the large number of arquebusiers in its ranks.
+Grand imperial admiral Andrea Doria, who had been advising d'Avalos due to his own career on land, urged him not to seek a pitched battle, warning that his army was critically weaker in cavalry and composed by many unexperienced troops.
+However d'Avalos, being short of funds to pay his troops and needing a blow of effect, considered his disadvantage to be compensated by the grit of his veteran infantry and the large number of arquebusiers in its ranks.

 Enghien, having learned of the Imperial advance, left a blocking force at Carignano and assembled the remainder of his army at Carmagnola, blocking d'Avalos's route to the besieged city.
 The French cavalry, shadowing d'Avalos's movements, discovered that the Imperial forces were headed directly for the French position; on 10 April, d'Avalos occupied the village of Ceresole d'Alba, about 5 mi southeast of the French.
 Enghien's officers urged him to attack immediately, but he was determined to fight on ground of his own choosing; on the morning of 14 April, the French marched from Carmagnola to a position some 3 mi to the southeast and awaited d'Avalos's arrival.
 Enghien and Montluc felt that the open ground would give the French cavalry a significant tactical advantage.
 By this point, the French army consisted of around 11,000–13,000 infantry, 600 light cavalry, and 900–1,250 heavy cavalry; Enghien and d'Avalos each had about twenty pieces of artillery.
 The battle came at a fortunate time for Enghien, as his Swiss troops were—as they had before the Battle of Bicocca—threatening to march home if they were not paid; the news of the impending battle restored some calm to their ranks.